Capsule Endoscopy

 • To look for any growths in the digestive tract, including polyps and tumours, that may have malignant potential.

-• For further investigative purposes, after x-rays or other imaging studies for which the results are unclear or inconclusive.
+• For further investigative purposes, following X-rays and other imaging modalities that depict unclear or inconclusive results.

 The small intestine used to be a "no man's land" for Gastroenterologists.
-With the advent of the capsule endoscope, your Gastroenterologist is able to have a detailed look at your small intestines before embarking on more invasive procedures, such as deep enteroscopy or referring on for surgery.
+But with the advent of the capsule endoscope, your Gastroenterologist can take a closer look at your small intestine and get more detailed information before embarking on more invasive procedures, such as deep enteroscopy or referring you to surgery.

 How safe is Capsule Endoscopy?

-Capsule endoscopies are usually safe procedures.
-However, although rare, they do carry a few risks, which include:
+Capsule endoscopies are generally considered safe, however, although rare, they may pose a few risks, such as:

-• Having the capsule get stuck in the digestive tract such that it cannot be passed out in the stool.
-In turn, this may lead to bowel obstructions.
-In such cases, further tests can be run, such as a CT scan, to locate the capsule or to ensure that it is no longer in the body in case it was passed out in stools but was missed.
+• Capsule retention: While there is not a high risk of this occurring, the capsule can get stuck in the digestive tract.
+Under these circumstances, your doctor may perform imaging tests like CT scans to locate the capsule or to ensure it is no longer in the body, in case it had passed out in the stools but was missed.

-Patients should not undergo an MRI scan after a capsule endoscopy procedure before the capsule is passed out.
+Patients should not undergo an MRI scan after a capsule endoscopy procedure until the capsule has passed out.

 What can I expect during Capsule Endoscopy in Singapore?